saturneric/GpgFrontend-Manual/src/content/docs/overview/contact.md

   order: 5
 ---

-Contact on this page is intended for technical collaboration and feedback.
-This space is dedicated to fostering the well-being and advancement of humanity.
-If you have any technical questions or suggestions on how to enhance this software, your insights are very much welcome.
+The contact details on this page are for technical questions, feedback, and working together.
+If you have a technical question or an idea to improve this software, I'd love to hear it.

-For email correspondence, I strongly prefer plain text over HTML format.
+For email, I strongly prefer plain text over HTML.

 ## Personal Details

 - **Preferred Name:** Eric
-- **Legal Name:** Yu Hu
+- **Family Name:** Hu (in formal settings, please use Mr. Hu)
 - **Email:** [eric@bktus.com](mailto:eric@bktus.com) (server in Germany)
 - **Headquarters:** Germany

-> **Note on Names**: I’ve used the name Eric since childhood, and prefer it in
-> nearly all non-Chinese contexts, especially online.
-My legal name, Yu Hu, is
-> only truly accurate in Chinese characters and is rarely needed outside of
-> legal or formal situations.
-It’s provided here mainly for code signing
-> certificate verification.
-In formal settings, please use Mr. Hu.

 ## About My Domain